 - Navigate to Policies > Management > Firewall Policy and click Add.

-If Umbrella displays the message "You are missing a tunnel connection", click Add A Tunnel.
-Tunnels are required for firewall policies.
+If Umbrella displays the message "You are missing a tunnel connection," click Add A Tunnel.
+Tunnels are required for firewall rules.
 For more information about adding tunnels, see Network Tunnel Configuration.

 - Choose the rule's criteria:

-- Source Ports—The tunnel's source ports to which the rule applies—in a plain-text list, delimited by commas, or "any".
+e.
+Source Ports—The tunnel's source ports to which the rule applies.
+You can choose Specify Port and enter ports or port ranges in a comma-delimited plain-text list, or choose Any.

-- Destination Ports—The tunnel's destination ports to which the rule applies—in a plain-text list, delimited by commas, or "any".
+g.
+Destination Ports—The tunnel's destination ports to which the rule applies.
+You can choose Specify Port and enter ports or port ranges in a comma-delimited plain-text list, or choose Any.

 - Select an interval for the hit counter.
-If you disable logging for this firewall rule, the hit counter is also disabled.
+If you disable logging for this firewall rule, the hit counter will also be disabled.
 For more information, see Monitor Hit Count.

 Note: Logging is disabled by default.
-If you disable logging, the hit counter is also disabled.
+If you disable logging, the hit counter will also be disabled.

 - Click Save.

-By selecting a Network Tunnel identity in a firewall policy, the following identities may also apply to the firewall policy rule:
+By selecting a Network Tunnel identity in a firewall rule, the following identities may also apply to the firewall rule:

 - Internal Network

-You can add Network Tunnel identities to a firewall policy and define actions, ports, protocols, and applications in a firewall policy rule.
-Umbrella evaluates each firewall policy rule, starting with the highest ranked rule.
+You can add Network Tunnel identities and define actions, ports, protocols, and applications in a firewall rule.
+Umbrella evaluates each firewall rule, starting with the highest ranked rule.
 When an identity and destination match a rule, Umbrella applies the action defined in the rule.

 For web application requests, Umbrella applies this sequence of checks.

-- Match a firewall policy rule to an identity and destination.
+- Umbrella first matches a firewall rule to an identity and destination.

 - If the matching rule defines a Block action, the Umbrella cloud-delivered firewall blocks the request.